Danny Brough

+Danny Brough (born 15 January 1983) is a former professional rugby league footballer who is the head coach of the Huddersfield Rugby Union Club.
+He played as a or mainly known for his spell with the town's Rugby League club, Huddersfield Giants where he was a mainstay for a decade and captain of the Giants throughout their most successful modern era spell, during which he became the first player to win the Albert Goldthorpe Medal twice and only the second Giants player to be named Man of Steel after Brett Hodgson in 2009.

 Brough started his professional career in 2002 with Dewsbury Rams in the second tier before moving to York City Knights a year later.
 Brough made his Super League debut in 2005 after signing for Hull F.C., winning the Challenge Cup final with the club in the same season.
 After spending a season with Castleford Tigers in 2007's National League One, he returned to the Super League with the Wakefield Trinity Wildcats before switching to the Huddersfield Giants in 2010.
 After a second spell with Wakefield, he finished his career at Bradford Bulls in 2021.

-Brough also played at international level for England and Scotland, being eligible to play for the latter through his grandfather, and won a Scottish record 25 caps.
+Brough also played at international level for England and Scotland, being eligible to play for the latter through his grandfather, and won a Scottish record 24 caps.

 Background

 Brough was born in Thornhill, West Yorkshire, England.